 Your dentist will match the resin of your teeth bonding to the shade of your natural teeth.
 So if you want a bright white smile, that’s something you’re going to want to take care of prior to your dental bonding appointment.

-Your bonded teeth can stain just like your natural teeth, but unfortunately, they cannot be whitened.
-So if you consume a lot of highly staining food and drink but want a bright white smile, you might need more frequent replacements.
+Your bonded teeth can stain just like your natural ones, but unfortunately, you can’t whiten them.
+So if you consume a lot of deeply pigmented food and drinks, but want a bright white smile, you might need more frequent replacements.

 Other Price Factors